secretstartups/handbook/development/growth/experimentation/index.html.md

     - The epic becomes the single source of truth (SSoT) for the experiment
     - The original [Experiment Definition Issue](#experiment-definition-issue) is closed and gets attached to the epic
     - The final definition, hypothesis, & measurement criteria from the [Experiment Definition Issue](#experiment-definition-issue) are copied into the new epic's description
-- New issues related to the experiment (such as an [experiment tracking](#experiment-tracking-issue) issue, an [experiment cleanup](#experiment-cleanup-issue) issue, a UX spec issue, or an Engineering work issue) are attached to the epic
+- New issues related to the experiment (such as an [experiment rollout](#experiment-rollout-issue) issue, an [experiment cleanup](#experiment-cleanup-issue) issue, a UX spec issue, or an Engineering work issue) are attached to the epic

 ##### Experiment Definition Issue